uxlfoundation/oneAPI-spec/README.rst

 interface.
 It has an editor, previewer, and lets you commit changes.
 You won't need to install any local tools.
-The previewer knows how to render RST, but not the sphinx directives so it will not display exactly as the real manual.
+The previewer knows how to render RST, but not the sphinx directives so it will not display exactly as the real document.

 -------------------------
 Working with a Local Copy